Home | Email | Post | Map

 Annuities

-At the moment you have to buy an annuity with your pension fund by the time you are 75.
+At the moment you don't have to buy an annuity with your pension fund.

 I have had the feeling they are poor value for a long time but recently I worked out how I thought the fund would be diminished with age after you bought an annuity and the insurance company had to manage the fund to pay you an income.